-3.13 Estimating Operating Budget Full-Time Equivalents
+3.4 Estimating Operating Budget Full-Time Equivalents

 As part of the estimating of operating expenditures, any new full-time equivalents (FTEs) will be identified as part of this process.
-FTE requests resulting from growth or inflation requirements are required to be identified as part of the Indicative Rate process as outlined in subsection 3.1 (a) of this Appendix.
-The City Manager has the ability to implement new FTEs during the year; however, these must be included in the following years' Business Plan and Budget approval process.
+FTE requests resulting from growth or inflation requirements are required to be identified as part of the indicative rate process as outlined in subsection 3.1(a) of this appendix.
+The City Manager has the ability to implement new FTEs during the year, however, these must be included in the following years' Business Plan and Budget approval process.
 The following definitions and guidance will apply:

-- a) If work demands and circumstances warrant an additional operational permanent position that will be required beyond a 36-60-month duration, it must be identified and included for consideration of approval as a permanent FTE through internal budget reviews. - b) Positions not anticipated to be required beyond a 36-60-month duration and can be funded through existing budget allocations or external funding sources such as grants are not required to be included in the operating expenditure estimates as these positions are temporary in nature.
-These temporary positions must have a start and end date identified. - c) In exceptional circumstances and where a solid business case exists, at the end of a three five-year term, positions may be renewed once for an additional 12 months with the approval of the Chief Human Resources Officer and Chief Financial Officer.
-Exceptions to these guidelines must be submitted by the Department General Managers or Chiefs, Head to the Chief Human Resources Officer and Chief Financial Officer for review and comment, and to the City Manager for approval.
+- a) If work demands and circumstances warrant an additional operational permanent position that will be required beyond a 36-month duration, they must be identified and included for approval as a permanent FTE through internal budget reviews. - b) Positions not anticipated to be required beyond a 36-month duration and can be funded through existing budget allocations or external funding sources such as grants are not required to be included in the operating expenditure estimates as these positions are temporary in nature.
+These temporary positions must have a start and end date identified.